sebaJoSt/BlaeckSerial/README.md

 7|unsigned long | 4
 8|float | 4

 On the Uno and other ATMEGA based boards, the double implementation occupies 4 byte and is exactly the same as the float, with no gain in precision.
-Therefore if you add a double signal with `addSignal(&doubleVariable)` the symbol list will return the `DTYPE` 8 (float).
+Therefore if you add a double signal with `addSignal("My Double Signal", &doubleVariable)` the symbol list will return the `DTYPE` 8 (float).